 Here it is.

-Love was erased with a lack of grace from my descendant tree
+Blood was erased, with a lack of grace, from my descendant tree.

-The Queen of birth that I once knew would no longer smile at me.
+The Queen of birth that I once knew, would no longer be smiling at me.

 Missing you,